 Preamble to Indian Constitution

 Preamble to Indian constitution is introductory statement which outlines the aims and objectives of constitution.
+The preamble to Indian constitution derives its source and is dedicated to “the people”.
+Basically preamble to Indian Constitution sets some basic guidelines and principles for the constitution of India.
 It is also called the soul and main essence of Indian constitution.
-It was adopted on 26 Jan 1949 by constituent assembly.
+It was adopted on 26 Nov 1949 by constituent assembly.

 Text of the Preamble reads –